urvashii-b/HangMan/README.md

 # Synthax Hackathon Project Idea in CPP

-### Held a workshop called "Basics of Programming" for kids of 6th-12th grade (26-01-2024), and was the mentor in Synthax Hackathon at Harvest International School (27-01-2024)
+Held a workshop called "Basics of Programming" for high schoolers (26-01-2024), and was the mentor in Synthax Hackathon at Harvest International School (27-01-2024)

 ![workshop](https://github.com/urvashii-b/Synthax-Hangman-CPP/assets/130129236/c5795a46-201c-48a5-80d3-ef3f60d9b8b7)